7 Common Mistakes to Avoid in the PCB Design Process

 A Printed Circuit Board (PCB) is an electronic component that connects different electronic components together.
 Designing a PCB is an intricate process, which requires a lot of precision.
 This is a process in which most common mistakes are bound to occur.
 What are these common mistakes?
 How to avoid them?
 Read on to know more.

 Here are some of the most common mistakes committed while designing a PCB.
 Have a look at them and make sure, you avoid these mistakes.

-- Failure to Back-Up Your Work: To achieve perfect results during the PCB design process, different software and data are used.
+To achieve perfect results during the PCB design process, different software and data are used.
 For example, the EDA software helps designers create complex PCB designs.
 Due to the high flexibility and speed of the software, the data can be lost easily even before you save them.
 To avoid this, always make sure to save your data often.
-It is advisable to create saving points, so that even if one storage point gets corrupt, the others are still secured and saved.
+It is advisable to create save points so that even if one storage point gets corrupt, the others are still secured and saved.

-- Lack of Design Reviews: Design review is also considered as one of the most vital elements in a PCB design process.
-Design reviews involve reviewing design features, functioning of the PCB, as well as interconnection of the circuits.
+Design review is also considered as one of the most vital elements in a PCB design process.
+Design reviews involve reviewing design features, the functioning of the PCB, as well as interconnection of the circuits.
 Design reviews are of great help in avoiding the most common design mistakes.
-Besides, it is always good to have some other person review the design as he/she may find some mistake that earlier went unnoticed.
+Besides, it is always good to have some other people review the design as he/she may find some mistake that earlier went unnoticed.

-- Lack of Communication: Fatigue, stress, and multi-tasking are the factors that can affect productivity.
+Fatigue, stress, and multitasking are the factors that can affect productivity.
 These factors lead to miscommunication, which can cause increased operation time and cost.
 To avoid all this, it is advisable to have proper communication, which would give circuit designers the actual time required for designing.
 This can further help in achieving the promised date of delivery.